MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-01.md

 ## Overview

 Welcome to the Getting Started tutorials!
-Through this tutorial series, you will learn about some of the features the <a href="https://github.com/microsoft/MixedRealityToolkit-Unity" target="_blank"> Mixed Reality Toolkit (MRTK)</a> has to offer while building a mixed reality experience where the user can explore a hologram modelled after NASA's Mars Curiosity Rover.
+Through this tutorial series, you will learn about some of the features the <a href="https://github.com/microsoft/MixedRealityToolkit-Unity" target="_blank"> Mixed Reality Toolkit</a> (MRTK) has to offer while building a mixed reality experience where the user can explore a hologram modelled after NASA's Mars Curiosity Rover.

 Tutorials in this series: